aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/generate-code128/_index.md

 The selected font family must be available in the runtime environment.
 Otherwise, Java may substitute another installed font.

-## Prepare a barcode for 300 dpi output
+## Prepare a barcode for 300 DPI output

 Use `setResolution` to define the output resolution.
 The following example also defines an image bounding box and uses `AutoSizeMode.NEAREST` to fit the barcode while preserving its aspect ratio.